 - PHI share without permission online or via social media

 - Unauthorized disclosure of PHI to non-compliance with the information

 - Failure to encrypt PHI or use a corresponding alternative to prevent unauthorised access/disclosure

-- Inadvertent HIPAA violation reporting of a security incident involving PHI by an individual within 60 days of finding a HIPAA breach.
+- Inadvertent HIPAA violation penalties reporting of a security incident involving PHI by an individual within 60 days of finding a HIPAA breach.

 What are the HIPAA violation penalties for employees?